curroramos/leetcode_notes/advanced/linked_list/fast_and_slow_p.md

 ### Fast and Slow Pointers Technique in Linked Lists

-The fast and slow pointers technique, also known as the "tortoise and hare" algorithm, is a common approach used to solve various problems involving linked lists.
-This technique employs two pointers that move through the list at different speeds to detect cycles, find the middle node, and more.
+fast and slow pointers (tortoise and hare) - one pointer moves 1 step, other moves 2 steps. really good for finding cycles in linked lists and other stuff.

 ### Key Concepts